swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     1. Go to the
        [Google Cloud Billing Console](https://console.cloud.google.com/billing){:target="\_blank"}.
-    2. Select the billing account you created.
+    2. Select the Billing Account you created.
     3. Click on **Account management** in the menu.
     4. Select **Actions** from the project list and select **Disable billing**.
     5. Select *Close Billing Account* at the top of the page.